-But it’s only recently that I’ve been trying out some of the new generation of Sigma lenses (you can find my other reviews of them here).
+But it’s only recently that I’ve been trying out some of the lenses in the latest generation of Sigma lenses (you can find my other reviews of them here).

 I’ve been impressed so far.
+These are a big step up in quality over the older generation of Sigma lenses.
 That they’re often priced under Nikon equivalents doesn’t make them cheap imitations or knock-offs.
-They’re high quality, well-built lenses in their own right.
+They’re high-quality, well-built lenses in their own right.
 And the optical performance has been excellent.

-So I was very interested to try out the Sigma 24-35mm f/2.
+So I was very interested in trying out the Sigma 24-35mm f/2.
 It adds a little extra zoom reach but is still very fast for low-light photography and for isolating on a focus point and blurring the background.
-At f/2 it’s faster than the defacto standard “pro” speed for zoom lenses of f/2.8.
+At f/2, it’s faster than the defacto standard “pro” speed for zoom lenses of f/2.8.
 Although the number is only 0.8 smaller, that corresponds to a whole stop difference.
 And it maintains that f/2.0 through its entire zoom range, from 24mm to 35mm.